loagit/Quill-Examples-and-FAQ/README.md

 # quill-highlight-example-001
-A simple public Quill project, useful for anyone who wants to learn a little more about this tool.
+A simple public Quill project, useful for anyone who wants to learn a little more about this tool (the code is all commented).
 This project introduces the use of a toolbar with text highlighting tools.

 Instructions: